gonzojive/sbcl/src/pcl/BOOTSTRAP.markdown

 6. Write genesis/!cold-init code for PCL, and wade into cold init land

+Here is the more thoughtful rumination on what ought to be done:

+The goal is to perform all the bootstrapping that PCL initially did during warm init during cold init, dumping the class hierarchy during genesis and cross-compiling all methods/generic functions.

+In line with SBCL's ANSI-host attitude, we can assume a host with CLOS but not with the full MOP.
+So things like DEFCLASS are okay for the cross-compiler, but support for ENSURE-CLASS and many other MOP features would require making PCL work on the host lisp.
+Also to this end, we cannot define classes and the like that the host lisp already defines, nor would we want to.
+But this means that the cross-compiler should not be doing any introspection of its own type hierarchy, generic functions, methods, slots, etc. on the way to cross-compiling.
+This assumption may need to be checked as we port PCL, which had no notion of cross-compiling before this revision.

+Code-wise, remember that the `:sb-xc-host` feature is on `*features*` while the host is building the cross-compiler, but not when the cross-compiler is compiling code for the target.  (for the latter situation, `:sb-xc` is on `*features*`.
+Since we don't care to define many classes when they already exist on the host or wouldn't be necessary, there are many `defclass`es in PCL that are only relevant to the target.
+These are classes like `standard-class`, which have information that should be dumped during genesis.
+Classes that actually serve a purpose in the compiler, like a hypothetical `control-flow-graph` class, should use `defclass` so that the class exists in the cross-compiler, too.

 ## How to develop and debug with minimal pain

 A fair amount of the development, at least at first, is making things